rtempleton/Nifi-Snowpipe/README.md

 **Note:** </br>
 These processors have a dependency on the [snowflakedb/snowflake-ingest-java](https://github.com/snowflakedb/snowflake-ingest-java) github repo, however there is a an awaiting pull request for an outstanding bug.
 Until this request is merged, use the updated code repo [here](https://github.com/rtempleton/snowflake-ingest-java)

+Lastly, you can pull down a binary build of the NAR [here](https://www.dropbox.com/s/nnw52xecmxim5s9/nifi-Snowpipe-nar-1.0-SNAPSHOT.nar?dl=0).
+This is ready to use, just drop it into your appropriate lib directory and restart Nifi.